sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 --

-Your workspace (or part of it) is public and participatory
+Your digital workspace is public and participatory

+People can find and read its content

 Note:

 - Public and Participatory - [Mozilla - Working Open](https://wiki.mozilla.org/Working_open)

---

-People can find your workspace and read its content

-Note:
+- Examples
   - Documents, including drafts
   - Planning
   - Tasks
   - Notes
   - Source code

 --

+And you enable and encourage contributions

 It's not just _working out loud_

-You need to enable and encourage contributions

 Note: